alex1x/practice/README.md

 ## Challenges

+Mostly with ingress and cert-manager.

 1. I could not get the path based ingress to work correctly.
 This is because when you go to `/grafana` it redirects you to `/login`.
 When you go to `/jaeger` it also tries to redirect you to `/login`.
-Because ot this conflict I could not get both of them to work at the same time.
+Because of this conflict I could not get both of them to work at the same time (however all this is avoided if you used host based routing instead of path based routing).
+Options I looked at (none of them worked for me):
-2. I found the cert-manager docs unclear.
-For example the docs explaining how to create a certificate for nginx ingress mention that you need to use a certain email address and a secret but they don't explain where to register your email address or what the secret should look like.

-Options I looked at were:
     1. Add an env var to grafana to set the root path to `/grafana`
     2. Edit `grafana.ini` to set the root path to `/grafana`
     3. Use NGINX rewrite rules to redirect to the correct path

-None of these worked for me so I gave up.
-None of these would be a problem if we had a domain name.
+2. I found the cert-manager docs unclear.
+For example the docs explaining how to create a certificate for nginx ingress mention that you need to use a certain email address and a secret but don't give much context about what either of those are for.
+3. Getting a wild card certificate issued did not work by default.
+I had to use a DNS "solver" with my Cloudflare email and API token to get the certificate issued.

 ## Troubleshooting